jwoudenberg/Shortcut/README.md

 # README for Shortcut

-Shortcut is web-based board game.
-Players must draw, place and rotate cards to buit a route between their bases.
+Shortcut is web-based card-laying game.
+Players must draw, place and rotate cards to build a route between their two bases.

 More info will follow.